schoenemeyer/SingularityOnAzure/README.md

 ## Introduction

+In addition to docker and shifter there is a third approach for providing container solutions for HPC.
-Singularity is a container model better suited to HPC.
+Singularity is a container model  suited to HPC.
 This has been tested on an H16r VM running the CentOS 7.1 HPC image in the Azure marketplace.
+I recommend to read the Singularity documentation in https://www.sylabs.io/docs/ that contains complete user guide.

 ## Install Singularity